 MIPS participants need to select six different measures in the Quality Performance category to report to CMS.
 Of these six measures, one must be an outcome measure and one must be considered high-priority.
 This can be an outcome, appropriate use, patient experience, patient safety, efficiency, or care coordination measure.

-The MIPS performance period began January 1, 2017, and runs through December 31, 2017.
-The data submission deadline is March 31, 2018, and the payment adjustment period will begin in January of 2019.
+The MIPS performance period began on January 1, 2017, and runs through December 31, 2017.
+The data submission deadline is March 31, 2018, and the payment adjustment period will begin in January 2019.